magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-8694-->

 *  Untranslatable phrases in the Admin are now translatable.
-(This PR contributes to ongoing efforts to make all Admin strings localizable.)
+(This pull request contributes to ongoing efforts to make all Admin strings localizable.)
 [GitHub-11175](https://github.com/magento/magento2/issues/11175)

 <!--- ENGCOM-8584-->